Actionable Insights

 Stay frosty

 The most dangerous moment for any endowment portfolio is not a market crash.
-It is the meeting that follows a market crash, when reasonable people with good intentions sit around a table and construct reasonable-sounding arguments for why this time is different.
+It is the meeting that follows a market crash, when reasonable people with good intentions sit around a table and offer reasonable-sounding arguments for why this time is different.

-Staying frosty is not passivity.
-It is the active, deliberate choice to trust the process you built when conditions were calm, rather than the instincts that feel most urgent when conditions are not.
+“Staying frosty” is not passivity.
+It is the active, deliberate choice to trust the process you built when conditions were calm and heads level, rather than the reactive instincts that press most urgently when the situation shifts.

 4.2